 Justification for delayed GES determinations: why, where relevant, threshold values, lists of criteria elements or methodological standards have not yet been established at Union, regional or subregional level (GES Decision Art.
 5(2));

 Feature: features to which the GES determination applies.
 Specific elements of these features (e.g. specified species or contaminants) are to be included in the ART8_GES schema.
-Features includes the indicative lists provided in the MSFD Annex III;
+Features include the indicative lists provided in the MSFD Annex III;

 Description: text description of the (updated) GES determination, which can be linked to the descriptor level and/or criterion level.
 Specific threshold and proportion values per feature or element are to be included in the ART8_GES schema;